Abstraction Health

 Safety summary

-Curcumin is generally considered well-tolerated at commonly studied doses, with gastrointestinal discomfort being the most frequently reported side effect.
-However, potential herb-drug interactions have been noted in the literature, particularly relevant for individuals on anticoagulant or immunosuppressive medications, and high-dose or long-term safety has not been thoroughly characterized.
+Curcumin is generally considered well-tolerated at commonly used supplemental doses, with gastrointestinal discomfort being the most frequently reported side effect.
+However, clinically meaningful drug interactions — particularly with anticoagulants and certain other medications — have been identified in the literature and should be considered before use.

 Studies (20)